marsgroves/CYBERSECURITY/WebDevelopment/WebDevelopment.md

 33. Why would we never run `DELETE FROM <table-name>;` by itself?

 We would never run it because it would delete the entire table.

+## We would never run it because it would delete the entire table.